Objective-C in the Cloud

 FAQ

-Objective-C in the Cloud is intended to be used by developers who are already familiar with Objective-C and at least with some of the frameworks that are part of OS X and iOS.
-We created Objective-C in the Cloud for you.
-Start Xcode, solve your problems with the tools and frameworks you already know, push it to Objective-C in the Cloud and you're done.
+Objective-Cloud is intended to be used by developers who are already familiar with Objective-C and at least with some of the frameworks that are part of OS X and iOS.
+We created Objective-Cloud for you.
+Start Xcode, solve your problems with the tools and frameworks you already know, push it to Objective-Cloud and you're done.

 You may have some idea in mind that requires a web service or something else running in the cloud.
-With Objective-C in the Cloud you have Objective-C itself, as well as all the frameworks you know and love, at your disposal.
-When we created Objective-C in the Cloud, we had the following use cases in mind:
+With Objective-Cloud you have Objective-C itself, as well as all the frameworks you know and love, at your disposal.
+When we created Objective-Cloud, we had the following use cases in mind:

 • Exposing functionality provided by the frameworks as HTTP services to your apps/clients.
 This makes sense for many reasons.
 Think about tasks which are extremely processor-intensive (such as converting videos) that could be done in the cloud rather than on the (mobile) device itself.
 Another reason why you would want to expose framework functionality as HTTP services are the frameworks themselves.
 OS X comes with tons of powerful frameworks.
 You can write a face detector in 15 lines of code - so why not expose the face detector as a web service and make use of it in a web application?

-To make it clear: we have not built Objective-C in the Cloud because we are narrow-minded Objective-C freaks.
-No. We created Objective-C in the Cloud because of the frameworks.
+To make it clear: we have not built Objective-Cloud because we are narrow-minded Objective-C freaks.
+To the contrary: Objective-Cloud has been created mostly because of the frameworks.
 Learning a new programming language is easy but learning the frameworks available for any language is not.

 Let's assume your app is running on our servers.
-You can communicate with your app by sending us an HTTP request.
-We then transform this HTTP request into an NSDictionary and pass it to your method.
-You can examine the dictionary in your implementation and do anything you like with it.
-At some point you have to return a result in the form of a dictionary.
-We use this dictionary and transform it back into an HTTP response.
+You can communicate with your app by sending us an HTTPS request.
+We then transform this HTTPS request into a method invocation: Your code is executed with the arguments contained in the request.
+At some point you have to return a result.
+You can return anything you want.
+We transform it back into a web-friendly format (JSON).

-What kind of services can I run in the cloud?
+What kind of things can I do easily on Objective-Cloud?

 Where are my cloud apps hosted?

-Your cloud apps will initially be hosted on Mac minis in Germany.
+Your cloud apps will be hosted on Mac minis in Germany by MELTING MIND.
 Mac minis are very energy efficient and they have a lot of computation power.
+Each Mac mini we use has at least 16 GB of ram, a fast SSD and is powered completely by renewable energy.
 If you have special needs please contact us at team@objective-cloud.com.

 What do I have to do in order to scale with Objective-C in the Cloud?